Some posts may contain affiliate links. See my disclosure for more details.

 Debt where the money spent gained nothing, and the money repaid gains little except to get rid of the debt.

-This post is a hard one to write, but I want to be open with you.
+This post is a hard one to write, but I want to try and be open.

 My debt is from gambling.